Vasudevatirupathinaidu/PixelIcons/README.md

-# PixelIcons
+# Pixel Icons

-PixelIcons is my version of the Raycast icon maker.
+Pixel Icons is my version of the Raycast icon maker.
 This project allows users to customize icons with options for background color, size, and other functionalities.
-With a focus on delivering a great UI, PixelIcons offers an intuitive and user-friendly experience for icon personalization.
-I've added a couple of features that are not part of the Raycast Icon Maker.
+With a focus on delivering a great UI, Pixel Icons offers an intuitive and user-friendly experience for icon personalization.
+I've added a couple of features that are not part of the Raycast icon maker.
 You can refer to them in the features section.

 - ReactJs, CSS, Vite (Frontend tooling), Figma (Design tool).